Hamilton roads closed, traffic chaos as police deal with bridge incident

 Burgess said a number of other police officers were also at the scene directing the traffic.

-Northbound lanes are closed at the Avalon Drive/State Highway 1 on ramp and southbound lanes are closed at the SH 1/SH 39 (Koura Drive) off ramp.
+Northbound lanes are closed at the Avalon Dr/State Highway 1 on ramp and southbound lanes are closed at the SH 1/SH 39 (Koura D) off ramp.

 Motorists are asked to follow the directions of emergency personnel and signage in the area.